 These toggle bolts require a more giant hole as compared to other anchors due to the size of the spring-loaded section.

-Also, this toggle bolt anchor has mostly used to hold the heavy photo frame, wall clock, and Flat screen TV.
+Also, this toggle bolt anchor has mostly used to hold the heavy photo frame, wall clocks, and Flat screen TV.

 3. Metal anchors or (Molly bolts)

-This Metal anchor sometimes known as a hollow wall anchor or molly bolts or anchor was the first drywall anchors bolt design with the ability to hold up to 50 pounds of weight.
+This Metal anchor sometimes known as a hollow wall anchor or molly bolt or anchor was the first drywall anchor bolt design with the ability to hold up to 50 pounds of weight.

-Using this heavy-duty anchor bolt over a sleeve or plastic material anchor for holding the large mirror, floating bookshelves, decorative items, and heavy sturdy photo frame.
+Use this heavy-duty anchor bolt over a sleeve or plastic material anchor for holding the large mirror, floating bookshelves, decorative items, and a heavy sturdy photo frame.